solana-developers/professional-education/EVENT-PLANNING.md

 The purpose of this email is twofold:

 - Confirm attendance - the people who reply to this email are your real attendees.
-- Ensure nobody running Windows spends the first day configuring their laptops
+- Ensure nobody spends the first day configuring their laptops

 Luma allows you to contact attendees, but we won’t use that for this email - you’ll get a better response rate with a **personal** email that doesn’t look like spam.